epignatelli/helx/README.md

         """Updates the agent's internal state (knowledge), such as a table, or some function parameters, e.g., the parameters of a neural network."""
 ```

 ---
+## Adding a new environment library

+To add a new library requires three steps:
+1. Implement the `helx.environment.Environment` interface for the new library.
+See the [dm_env](helx/environment/dm_env.py) implementation for an example.
+1. Implement serialisation (to `helx`) of the following objects:
+    - `helx.environment.Timestep`
+    - `helx.spaces.Discrete`
+    - `helx.spaces.Continuous`
+2. Add the new library to the [`helx.environment.make_from`](helx/environment/interop.py#L16) function to tell `helx` about the new protocol.

+---
 ## Cite